The Story of FLUF

 Underpinnings: AI & Information Literacy

-The FLUF test is presented to encourage users to expand their AI and information literacy, and extend their use of the human component in their GenAI interactions.
+The FLUFF test is presented to encourage users to expand their AI and information literacy, and extend their use of the human component in their GenAI interactions.
 From better prompts to critical evaluation of results.
-For an overview of the rationale leading to the FLUF Test framework and a detailed walk through of the FLUF experience, view the presentation.
+For an overview of the rationale leading to the FLUFF Test framework and a detailed walk through of the FLUFF experience, view the presentation.

 Explore the slide deck to better understand: